-Taiji, Tai Chi, T'ai Chi Chuan are all terms for the internal martial art originated in China centuries ago for purposes of self-defense, health and longevity.
+Taiji, Tai Chi, T'ai Chi Chuan are all terms for the internal martial art that originated in China centuries ago for purposes of self-defense, health and longevity.
 The Yang 24 Form became a national standard in the last century and is what Master Ling's beginning students learn first.
 It is a good vehicle to introduce students to Taiji principles and basic movements.
-Group classes begin with Qigong practice and thorough stretching.
+Group classes begin with Qigong practice and warmups to stretch the entire body.
 As students' knowledge and physical fitness advance, the Yang 48 Form and Chen Forms are introduced.
 Master Ling uses Taiji Push Hands (Tui Shou) throughout all levels of his instruction to instill in students a deeper understanding of the martial applications of movements than can be learned from form practice alone.
 Push Hands and Qin Na techniques are demonstrated and practiced in a safe environment for those who are interested in advancing their skills.
 Once students are proficient in basic Taiji techniques they may begin Taiji Sword instruction if desired.
-All students are encouraged to move at their own pace and attend the classes that meet their health and training goals.
+All students are encouraged to attend the classes that meet their health and training goals.
 Private and advanced training is also available.

 The more frequently students attend class the more thoroughly they are able to learn the movements and more importantly, the principles being taught.
 The numerous benefits of Taiji are only limited by the students' desire to practice and expand their knowledge and experience.
-Students who are not able to attend weekly classes may schedule private lessons with Master Ling or attend workshops when offered. (see Events) For a class schedule and pricing please go to the Classes page.
+Students who are not able to attend weekly classes may schedule private lessons with Master Ling or attend workshops when offered (see Taiji Events) For a class schedule and pricing please go to Master Ling's Taiji Classes page.

 The sooner the better -- you are never too young or too old to start Taiji!
 Many people don't discover Taiji until they have time in their retirement or empty-nest years but most always wish they had started earlier in life.
 The skills learned in Taiji help younger students deal with stresses of life as well as gain mental and physical focus and resilience needed in today's fast-paced world.
 Martial artists and athletes of any age find Taiji an important training aid in honing their sensitivity, flexibility and energy which in turn enhances all of their other skills.
 The slow gentle movements of Yang Style Taiji are a natural fit for older students who want to gain strength, stamina, balance and mental agility.
 Regardless of age, Taiji is an excellent way to maintain a healthy and strong mind, body and spirit.